OgulcanErdag/phonebook-web-app/README.md

   - number: phone number of the person. type is numeric.

-- All the interactions with user on phonebook app are done in case insensitive manner and name of the person is formatted so that, only the first letters of each words in the name of the person is in capital letters.
+- All the interactions with user on phonebook app are done in case-insensitive manner and name of the person is formatted so that, only the first letters of each word in the name of the person is in capital letters.
 If the user inputs number in the username field, user is warned with text message.

-- Phone numbers in the app can be in any format, but the inputs are checked to prevent string type.
+- Phone numbers in the app can be in any format, but the inputs are checked to prevent string input.
 If the user inputs string in the number field, user is warned with text message.

 - Example for user inputs and respective formats